Obama administration will not seek Supreme Court stay on immigration action block

 The Department of Homeland Security said in a statement that some components of the executive action had been unaffected, including revised enforcement guidelines that instruct enforcement agents to prioritize criminals and newly arrived immigrants over those with clean records and ties to the United States.

-Corrects sixth paragraph to make clear the Obama administration will hold off a decision on whether to go to the Supreme Court
+(This version of the story corrects paragraph six to make clear the Obama administration will hold off a decision on whether to go to the Supreme Court.)